Antzee1/100-days-of-code/readme.md

 ### Day 73 - Friday 23.03.2018 - Colour picker!
 Exciting day.
 I've been curious about how to implement a colour picker ever since I saw it on the website of [Nika Zawila](http://nikazawila.com/), and today, I found a nice tutorial on MDN 😍 Made this dress colour changer 👗<br/><br/>
 <img src="./images/log-day-73-colour-wheel.gif" alt="GIF of the dress colour changer"/><br/><br/>
 I had to make a couple changes to the JavaScript code to make it work on the dress instead of on text.
 So happy when it worked!
-I keep hitting the wall when I try to make progress with JavaScript, but it seems I'm learning a tiny bit after all. 💪🏻<br/><br/>
+I keep hitting the wall when I try to make progress with JavaScript, but it seems I'm learning a tiny bit after all. 💪🏻

+Update: It seems clip-path doesn't work in Internet Explorer, and it's only recently that it got supported in Firefox.
+I got my bf to test the colour picker project on a work computer, and the girl's dress becomes totally square 😭 So this is knowledge for the future, I guess.
+But the colour picker works.<br/><br/>
 ➡️ Try it [on CodePen](https://bit.ly/2uflSzO)
 📕 Today's resource: [MDN colour picker tutorial](https://mzl.la/2DOLQK3)
 ### Day 72 - Thursday 22.03.2018 - Letter inspiration